 Shortly before our 90th anniversary, the School moved from our parent agency to become an independent, nonprofit organization known as Graduate School USA.

 The world has changed since 1921, and Graduate School USA has changed with it.
 Still, we continue to contribute to the strengthening of public service and to empower individual learners and the communities they live and work in.

 The USDA Graduate School offered its first classes on October 17, 1921.
 After work, 176 USDA employees gathered at the Department of Agriculture building on the Mall.
 These students could choose from six science classes, an economics class, and a statistics class.
 Science courses included biochemistry, plant genetics, and animal genetics.
 Most students and teachers were from the department's own staff.

 The courses included in our first "catalog" (a single typewritten sheet of paper) can all be listed here:

 Classes met twice a week and cost $15 for one semester, $25 for two.

-For the last 95 years, Graduate School USA has worked closely with a range of agencies and organizations, growing our knowledge of government and developing an extensive resource pool of staff, curriculum experts, and instructors.
+For over 100 years, Graduate School USA has worked closely with a range of agencies and organizations, growing our knowledge of government and developing an extensive resource pool of staff, curriculum experts, and instructors.
 We no longer teach courses in agricultural science, but we offer a full range of government-focused courses and services.